seanpmaxwell/overnight/README.md

 which prints magenta, `warn`, which prints yellow, and `err`, which prints red.
 Each method must be passed the content to print as the first param.
 There is an optional second param which is a `boolean`.
 If you pass `true` as the second param, _logger_ will use node's `util` so that the full object gets printed.
-You should normally not use this param, but it is especially useful when debugging errors so that you can print out the full error object and observe the stack trace.<br>
+You should NOT normally use this param, but it is especially useful when debugging errors so that you can print out the full error object and observe the stack trace.<br>

 _logger_ will by default prepend every log with a datetime stamp.
-If you want to turn this off, set `OVERNIGHT_LOGGER_RM_TIMESTAMP` to `"true"` in the environment files or pass false as the third argument to the structure.
+If you want to turn this off, set `OVERNIGHT_LOGGER_RM_TIMESTAMP` to `"true"` in the environment files or pass `false` as the third argument to the constructor.
 Like all other settings, the argument to the constructor, will override any environment settings.<br>

-One more thing, all settings have getter/setters so during development, you can reconfigure them as needed.
+One more thing, all settings have getter/setters so during development you can reconfigure them as needed.

 Let's look at a code sample which sets the environment variables via a start script: